 Use our perimeter of a rectangle calculator if you need to estimate quickly what the perimeter of a specific rectangle is.
 Try to enter some values, or read on to learn more about rectangles.
 In the following text, we explain in detail how to find the perimeter of a rectangle with 10 different perimeter of a rectangle formulas.

 The rectangle is a quadrilateral with four right angles (4 × 90° = 360°).
 Its name is derived from the Latin word rectangulus, which means right (rectus) angle (angulus).
 The opposite sides of the rectangle are parallel to each other and of equal length.
-Rectangle has two diagonals which intersect in the middle of the rectangle and are of equal lengths.
+A rectangle has two diagonals that intersect in the middle of the rectangle and are of equal lengths.
 In the picture below, you can see a typical rectangle with marked parameters:

 - — Length;